ericsonga/TeacherCSP/_sources/CSPAbilitySummary/ch19_summary.rst

 .. note::

-   This is the end of this eBook.
-Readers who are part of the teacher study should go to `https://www.surveymonkey.com/s/TeacherFollow <https://www.surveymonkey.com/s/TeacherFollow>`_ and then continue on to the next section to take a post exam.
-If you are not part of the study you can skip the exam or take it if you wish.
-Thanks very much for trying the ebook!
+   This is the end of chapter 19.
+We would love it if you could give us some feedback on this chapter at https://www.surveymonkey.com/r/ch19-teacher-fb.
+You might want to open this link in a new tab to make it easier for you to return to your place in this ebook.